 Disclosure of material changes shall be made in writing, as set out in Rules 7 and 8, and as soon as possible.
 In addition, the Certificant should ensure the client is fully informed and understands the changes contained in any disclosure.

-(13) A Certificant shall fulfil their professional commitments in a timely and thorough manner.
+(13) A Certificant shall fulfil their professional commitments in an accessible, understandable, timely, and thorough manner.